 It is amazing how it seems easier to connect with our neighbors when all our schedules and plans and commitments are stripped away.
 Slowing down, getting outside our walls, spending time with neighbors…it’s so good!
 I think this is how life is meant to be lived!
 What a difference a day makes in the relationships we have grown with our neighbors in the last 24 hours.

-We are inspired, encouraged, and motivated to keep this pace…of pausing, of “adventuring”, of gathering, of connecting, and of living!!!!
+We were inspired, encouraged, and motivated to keep this cadence … of pausing, of “adventuring”, of gathering, of connecting, and of living!!!!

-When the snow melts, I hope to find more ways to gather with our neighbors…what about you?
+The next time it snows (or not!), I hope to find more ways to gather with our neighbors … what about you?

 I hope you are encouraged to get outside your four walls and gather together with your neighbors.
-If you do….let me know about it.
+If you do …. ;et me know about it.
 I’m sure to be inspired by your stories too!

 You may also enjoy these posts from RYG ...